MicrosoftDocs/learn/learn-pr/wwl-azure/define-core-azure-services-products/includes/13-walkthrough-create-sql-database.md

 ## Exercise - SQL database

 > [!IMPORTANT]
-> A sandbox is provided to all you to complete this lab.
+> A sandbox is provided to allow you to complete this lab.
 Otherwise, this Lab requires an Azure subscription.

 ## Lab - Create a SQL database